fonsecapeter/ruby_chess/README.md

 ```
  > This will default to playing against the computer.
 If you would like to play with a friend, just run `ruby ruby_chess/game.rb 2`.
 You can specify 0-2 players in this way (0 being a match between two computer players).

+### Cool Features

-The computer player will prioritize moves based on putting the opponent in checkmate, check, or attacking the most valuable pieces possible.
+* The computer player will prioritize moves based on putting the opponent in checkmate, check, or attacking the most valuable pieces possible.

 ```ruby
 def pick_valuable_move